rolfjl/Norne-Initial-Ensemble/README.md

-Lorentzen, R., Luo, X., Bhakta, T., Valestrand, R.: "History matching Norne reservoir and petroelastic models using seismic impedance with correlated noise" Submitted to SPE Journal.
+Lorentzen, R., Luo, X., Bhakta, T., Valestrand, R.: "History matching Norne reservoir and petroelastic models using seismic impedance with correlated noise", Submitted to SPE Journal.

 We also ask that the above paper is cited in publications aided by this code.